 Services We Offer

-The Liberal Studies Department offers a wide variety of support services in order to advise and mentor new and continuing students towards graduation.
+The Department of Liberal Studies offers a wide variety of support services in order to advise and mentor new and continuing students towards graduation.
 Liberal Studies majors, Humanities minors and Sustainability minors can take advantage of the following services:

 - Academic Advisement (General Education and Major/Minor)